KRFOSS/kali-docs/development/custom-cubox-image/index.md

 ### 05. Compile the CuBox Kernel and Modules

 If you're not using ARM hardware as the development environment, you will need to set up an [ARM cross-compilation environment](/docs/development/arm-cross-compilation-environment/) to build an ARM kernel and modules.
-Once that's done, proceed with the following instructions.
+Once that's done, proceed with the following instructions:

 ```console
 kali@kali:~$ mkdir -p ~/arm-stuff/kernel/